tridevic/tridevic.github.io/_pages/research.md

 ## Individual Economic Circumstances Do Not Drive Heat Disparities in the United States
 *[joint with Jonathan Colmer and John Voorheis]*

-## Urban Heat Islands and Mortality”
+## Urban Heat Islands and Mortality
 *[joint with Jonathan Colmer and John Voorheis]*